 English Setter c 1908

-In England, the English Setter was derived from the Setting Spaniel.
+The English Setter was derived from the Setting Spaniel of England.
 Around the mid-1800's when the shotgun was coming into general use, the first recognized dog show was held in Newcastle-on-Tyne England (1859) for Setters and Pointers only.
 Bur the pedigrees of Edward Laverack Esq (1797-1877) go back to 1860, 14 years before the first Kennel Club Stud Book was produced!
 Purcell Llewellin Esq (1840-1925) purchased his original stock from Laverack but both breeders strove to produce a field dog that was also a showdog.
 Interestingly Laverick interbred within his own strain while Llewellin used outcrosses.
 So the English Setter became split between two breed types - the Laverick type showdog and the Llewelllin type field dog.

 English Setter c 1860

 The English Setter was one of the breeds listed in the First English Stud Book (1859 -1874).
 By the late 1800's dog shows were becoming increasingly popular.
 So continual attempts were made to produce an English Setter that not only excelled in the field, but also one that could win at dog shows.
 Various crosses were made with the Pointer, the Black and Tan (Gordon), Irish and other Setters which included the supposed 'Russian Setter' that was documented by Stonehenge, an eminent writer of that time.
 But to produce a beautiful showdog that also excelled in the field seemed an impossible task: